Better Jobs Ontario

 - You were laid-off from an industry hit hard by the pandemic, such as hospitality and food services, transportation and warehousing or wholesale and retail trade.

-- You want to train for a career in demand in a local community or provincial priority area.
+- You want to train for a career in demand in a provincial priority area.

 Apply to Better Jobs Ontario